jonkavana/Programming-and-Scripting-EOY-Project/README.md

 When undertaking analysis for the first time, it is important to note that there are documentations that can be scanned through if any difficulty is experiecned, such as"A Whirlwind Tour of Python" as retrieved [O'Reilly Publications](https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf "pdf of the material").

-### Software to be downloaded / Required
+### Required Software

-There is a requirement to download and install the Anaconda package to your computer.
-Once this installation has been completed, the user can then proceed to using the software.
-There will also be a requirement to operate from the viual studio code software.
+There is a requirement to download and install the Anaconda package to your computer. you will need to have access to Visual Studio code or a programem similar to it to undetake the analysis.
+Once these installations have been completed, the user can then proceed to using the software.

 ### Data Import Source

 The source of the dataset is taken from the following website source, as hosted on Kaggle.

-[MathNerd](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "MathNerd") has a copy of the file containing the data within this link.
-This csv file will needto be read into the python programme.
+[Arshid Aslam Baba](https://www.kaggle.com/arshid/iris-flower-dataset#IRIS.csv "Arshid Aslam Baba") has a copy of the file containing the data within this link.
+This csv file will need to be read into the python programme.

 ### How to run the programme from end to end